iturdikulov/notes/artistic inspiration.md

 ---
-title: Artistic inspiration
 date: 2023-03-19
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Artistic inspiration

 > Inspiration (from the Latin inspirare, meaning "to breathe into") is an
 > unconscious burst of creativity in a literary, musical, or visual